List of Dance in the Vampire Bund volumes: Omnibus

 Seven Seas published the series as one collected omnibus volume in 2015.

 Dance in the Vampire Bund II: Scarlet Order

 Dance in the Vampire Bund II: Scarlet Order was published in Comic Flapper between December 5, 2013, and April 4, 2015.
 Seven Seas licensed the series in June 2014.
 It was published as four separate volumes.

 Dance in the Vampire Bund: Age of Scarlet Order

 Dance in the Vampire Bund: Age of Scarlet Order began serialization on TO Books' Nico Nico Seiga-based online magazine Comic Corona on May 28, 2018.
 Seven Seas announced their license to the title in March 2019.

-Chapters not yet in tankōbon format

-The following chapters have been serialized on the Comic Corona website, but have not yet been collected into a tankōbon volume:

 Dōjinshi

 Tadano published a number of Dance in the Vampire Bund dōjinshi at Comiket; these were collected and released as two separate volumes by Seven Seas.